symfony/symfony/src/Symfony/Component/ClassLoader/README.md

     $loader = new ApcUniversalClassLoader('apc.prefix.');

+If you are using xcache instead of APC you can also use the xcache based version of the universal class loader:

+    require_once __DIR__.'/src/Symfony/Component/ClassLoader/UniversalClassLoader.php';
+    require_once __DIR__.'/src/Symfony/Component/ClassLoader/XcacheUniversalClassLoader.php';

+    use Symfony\Component\ClassLoader\XcacheUniversalClassLoader;

+    $loader = new XcacheUniversalClassLoader('xcache.prefix.');

 Furthermore, the component provides tools to aggregate classes into a single file, which is especially useful to improve performance on servers that do not provide byte caches.